 What is an unfair dismissal in NZ, what rights do you have as an employee to fight an unfair dismissal.
-Now an unfair dismissal could be a dismissal under the 90 days, a redundancy or for alleged misconduct.
-Either way you need to consider if you want to obtain legal advice by using or first consultation free service to access your claim.
+Now an unfair dismissal could be a dismissal under the 90 days trial period, a redundancy or for alleged misconduct.
+Either way, you need to consider if you want to obtain legal advice by using our first consultation free service to determine your claim.

 Below is an overview of a suggested process on redundancy and dismissals, read this to see if your dismissal is unfair.
 We are based in Christchurch but can offer you some advice by phone if required.

-First, the employer must show that it was substantively justified in reaching its decision. (the reason why you were fired) Second, it must establish that it carried out the dismissal in a procedurally fair manner. (how it conducted itself to reach it decision, eg meetings or investigations).
-The employer must also ensure that any dismissal is not coerced or forced; this type of forced resignation comes under the definition of a constructive dismissal NZ uses.
+First, the employer must show that it was substantively justified in reaching its decision. (the reason why you were fired).
+Second, it must establish that it carried out the dismissal in a procedurally fair manner. (how it conducted itself to reach it decision, eg meetings or investigations).
+The employer must also ensure that any resignation is not coerced or forced; this type of forced resignation comes under the definition of a constructive dismissal.
 For a dismissal to be substantively justified a range of reasons may be relied upon.
 These include: